VV123/cMolGPT/README.md

 Implementation of ["cMolGPT: A Conditional Generative Pre-Trained Transformer for Target-Specific De Novo Molecular Generation"](https://pubmed.ncbi.nlm.nih.gov/37298906/).
 Enforcing target embeddings as queries and keys.

+Please feel free to open an issue or email wenlu.wang.1@gmail.com and ye.wang@biogen.com if you have any questions.
+We will respond as soon as we can.

 ## Dependencies

 environment_v100.yml tested on NVIDIA V100